Should You Buy Commission-Free ETFs?

 Since most ETFs are passively-managed index funds that track the same respective indices, it makes no sense to buy shares that charge a commission.
 For example, every mutual fund and ETF that tracks the S&P 500 Index holds the same stocks.
 Why buy a fund that charges a fee when there are options that are commission-free?

 Also, it is important to note other differences with ETFs.
 For example, ETFs that are new or thinly traded typically have lower levels of liquidity.
 This means that a small, thinly-traded ETF could have higher trading costs than a larger, widely-traded ETF.
+You pay these higher trading costs through a wider bid/ask spread when you go to purchase shares of a thinly-traded ETF.

-The bottom line is that investors should generally look for ETFs with low expenses and no trading costs (no commissions), whenever possible.
+The bottom line is that investors should generally look for ETFs with low expenses and no trading costs (no commissions) whenever possible.

 Disclaimer: The information on this site is provided for discussion purposes only, and should not be misconstrued as investment advice.
 Under no circumstances does this information represent a recommendation to buy or sell securities.